tyyoonlab-snu/PPI-Landscape-2025/README.md

 The two tools contribute to different parts of the manuscript and are reproduced independently.

-**Python ML pipeline results** (combinatorial library navigation and top-variant recovery curves):
+**Python pipeline results** (fitness landscapes, topographical regions, and top-variant recovery curves):
-1. Obtain the full processed dataset from the corresponding author (see **Data Availability** below).
-2. Place it in `data/full_library_measurements.csv`.
+1. Use `data/demo_library_measurements.csv`, which contains the processed measurements for the full combinatorial library reported in the manuscript.
-3. Run `Analysis_Pipeline_Cleaned.ipynb` end-to-end with default parameters and fixed random seeds (already set in Section 1 of the notebook).
+2. Run `Analysis_Pipeline_Cleaned.ipynb` end-to-end with default parameters and fixed random seeds (already set in Section 1 of the notebook).

 **MATLAB image analysis results** (TNF-α trimer-state quantification on Adalimumab variants):
 1. Obtain the raw `.tif` image stacks organized in the required root/subfolder structure from the corresponding author (see **Data Availability** below).